SIGNALS ANALYTICS (ACQ BY KENSHOO)

 WORKING AS ONE TEAM

 Building and maintaining a large product demands clearly defined work methodologies.
-My team worked in an organized matter, using pre-defined naming conventions, a library of symbols, and style guides.
-These resources where shared with the development teams.
+We set up a design system in full cooperation with the development team.
 Combined with elaborate user stories, this left little room for inconsistencies, communicational errors, and unclarities.

 Clear style guides ensure consistency in use of UI elements for design and development teams